 "All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls."
 1 Peter 1:24

 Memento mori art has historically had a spiritual element, often closely tied to medieval Christianity, and usually incorporates certain key iconographic elements, such as skulls, candles, meat, fruit, and flowers.
+In the classical approach memento mori art pieces were more than just an invitation to contemplation; they were a call to piety.
 In my work, I broach the themes of memento mori from a more contemporary secular worldview, and with a visual aesthetic that is as much informed by the history of still life painting as it is by modern horror films.
-Nearly all of the images on this website are centered around the idea of appropriating the iconography of classical memento mori art, but presenting these key visual elements in a more macabre and confrontational manner.
+Nearly all of the images on this website are centred around the idea of appropriating the iconography of classical memento mori art, but presenting these key visual elements in a more macabre and confrontational manner.

 Much of my work involves arrangements of dead animal organs.
 Here I am in dialogue with the venerable artistic tradition of still life composition.
 Indeed, all still life compositions include, to greater or lesser extent, a lament about the transience of all things.
 While those old 17th century "golden age" Dutch paintings of flowers and fruit baskets can sometimes look quaint by contemporary standards, viewers at the time would have understood such works as a reminder that life, like the fruit and the flowers, will soon be gone.
 My gallery Still approaches this idea in a straightforward way; this is a collection of grim still life arrangements, loosely styled in the tradition of vanitas paintings, which were meant to show the transience of life, the futility of pleasure, and the certainty of death.
 These images often employ repeated visual metaphors that are common to the genre, such as the extinguished candle and the tipped cup (reminders of the fragility of life) in addition to rotting meat, flowers, and fruit (reminders of the persistence of time).
 My gallery Accord is a collection of portraiture that incorporates the same key elements of memento mori, while also inviting reflection upon our relationship with the products of the meat industry.
 My gallery Inside again revisits these themes, this time from a more abstract perspective, by using extremely close up views of dead animal organs.